Trump says his Golden Dome missile defense program will include Canada

 - U.S. President Donald Trump announced on May 20, 2025, in the Oval Office that his Golden Dome missile defense program will include collaboration with Canada.

-- Trump stated the system will cost $175 billion, become operational within three years, and that Canada has “called” to join and will “pay their fair share.”
+- Trump stated the program will cost $175 billion, be operational within three years, and Canada will "pay their fair share" while the first $25 billion funding tranche awaits Congress approval.

 Will Canada come under the Golden Dome?